 Name on Your Diploma

-The name listed in PAWS is the name that will be printed on your diploma.
-However. you may submit a Diploma Name Request to have a name printed on your diploma that is a slight variation of your legal name in PAWS (if you no longer have PAWS access, you will need to complete the PDF version of the request).
-No additional documentation will be required in these cases, but requests must be submitted prior to the commencement ceremony to allow time for review and processing.
-Diplomas are official documents, and this request is limited to minor changes or omissions such as:
+The legal name listed in PAWS is the name that will be printed on your diploma unless you submit a Diploma Name Request to have a chosen/preferred name (first and/or middle name) printed instead.
+If you no longer have PAWS access, you will need to complete the PDF version of the request.
+No additional documentation will be required, but requests must be submitted prior to the commencement ceremony to allow time for review and processing.

 All diploma name requests are subject to review and approval by the Registrar’s Office, which reserves the right to decline any diploma name request without explanation.

-If you want a significant change to your name, a different name, or a different spelling on your diploma, you will have to submit a Student Record Data Change Form along with supporting documentation to the Registrar’s Office at least 8 weeks before the commencement ceremony.
-Examples of situations that require documentation include:
+If you would like to change the legal name on your diploma, you must submit a Student Record Data Change Form along with supporting documentation to the Registrar’s Office at least 8 weeks before the commencement ceremony.

 To order a replacement diploma, please submit the request form (PDF version or Online Version).
 The cost for each replacement diploma is $35.
 All diplomas ordered after the original diploma has been issued are considered a replacement of the original document.
 The statement “Replacement for diploma issued” and the student’s original date of graduation will appear at the bottom edge of the replacement diploma and will bear the signatures of the current University Chancellor and State Officers. *Students who graduated from one of our branch locations (Waukesha or Washington County) prior to August 2018 should email email@example.com for information on obtaining a replacement diploma.*